 He is the Founder of NonfictioNOW, the world’s leading international conference in nonfiction.
 A graduate of the Iowa Writers Workshop, he returned to Iowa for nine years, to direct the Nonfiction Writing Program.
 A Contributing Editor to The Iowa Review and on the Advisory Board of Fourth Genre, he has many years publishing experience, including five years as the Editor of The Bellingham Review, where he founded The Annie Dillard Award in Nonfiction and The Tobias Wolff Award in Fiction.

 He was the inaugural director of the Writers’ Centre at Yale-NUS Singapore, where he is Writer-in-Residence and Professor of Humanities.
 He was also the Faculty Chair of the low-residency MFA at Vermont College of Fine Arts, and taught at the low-residency MFA Program at City University of Hong Kong.
-He is likewise Professor Emeritus in the Nonfiction Writing Program at The University of Iowa and a Distinguished Visiting Professor at RMIT University in Melbourne.
+He is likewise Professor Emeritus in the Nonfiction Writing Program at The University of Iowa and a Distinguished Visiting Professor at RMIT University in Melbourne, and a core faculty member at the world’s first low-residency International MFA at Vermont College of Fine Arts.